 - Stay on top of regulatory changes to protect yourself and your business by working with trusted professionals such as attorneys and HR managers.

 - This article is for small business owners who want to know how to remain compliant with federal and state laws.

+Staying up to date on the ever-changing rules and regulations that apply to businesses can be challenging.
 Small business owners are often acutely aware of the laws and regulations facing their businesses.
-However, with so many rules on top of the demands of a business's day-to-day operation, it can be easy to overlook some laws.
+However, these laws are constantly being updated, and with the constant demands of day-to-day business operation, it can be easy to overlook them.

 1. Freelancer classification can cause confusion.

 Many small businesses hire freelancers instead of full-time employees because it’s a more flexible and cost-effective way to outsource work.
 Unfortunately, the way your small business employs a freelancer could require you to classify the worker as an employee rather than an independent contractor.
 Failure to do so could result in significant penalties from the government.

 “I have consulted with many other small business owners over the years and have found that many of them do not realize there is a legal distinction between independent contractors and employees,” said Lauren Milligan, career advancement coach and CEO at ResuMAYDAY.
 “Most were classifying and paying their people as independent contractors when, in actuality, they were making requirements of their people that would classify them as employees.
 When a business owner makes this mistake, they are exposing the company to fines, tax problems and labor violations.”

 - The individual has influence over what work they complete and how they complete it.

 - Payment, reimbursement and provision of supplies is controlled by the individual.